-All investments of the fund, except for the Defined Contribution Retirement Plan, Deferred Compensation Plan and Oasis Trust Fund, are invested in an external investment pool managed by SIB.
+All investments of the fund, except for the Defined Contribution Retirement Plan and the Deferred Compensation Plan are invested in an external investment pool managed by SIB.
 The pool is not rated.
 The System does not have a formal credit risk policy that limits the credit risk of the investments.